MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/context-persistence.md

   Any changes alter the global context.
 - [Disable-AzureRmContextAutosave][disable] - Turn off autosaving the context.
 Each new PowerShell session is required to sign in again.
 - [Select-AzureRmContext][select] - Select a context as the default.
-All subsequent cmdlets use the credentials in this context for authentication.
+All cmdlets use the credentials in this context for authentication.
 - [Disconnect-AzureRmAccount][remove-cred] - Remove all credentials and contexts associated with an account.